qilimanjaro-tech/qililab/docs/introduction/platform.rst

     .. note::

-        You can find more information about the actual structure of such dictionary, in the :any:`Runcards` section of the documentation.
+        You can find more information about the actual structure of such dictionary, in the :ref:`Runcards <runcards>` section of the documentation.

     You can see if the platform has been set correctly printing the platform ``name``, or the ``chip`` and ``buses`` structure at any moment: